dougeby/IntuneDocs/intune/includes/intune-notices.md

 Click Additional Information for detailed information on the enrollment flow.

-Devices that are already enrolled and upgrade to iOS 12.2 and above shouldn't be affected unless they're unenrolled and need a fresh enrollment.
-Enrollment experience on devices running iOS 12.1 or prior won't change with this new release by Apple.
+Unless they're unenrolled and need a fresh enrollment, devices that are already enrolled and upgrade to iOS 12.2 and above shouldn't be affected.
+Enrollment experience on devices running iOS 12.1 or earlier won't change with this new release by Apple.
 Devices enrolled through one or Apple’s corporate enrollment methods (Device Enrollment Program, Apple School Manager or Apple Business Manager) won't be affected.

 #### What can I do to prepare for this change?
 You should plan to upgrade your documentation and your end user guidance.
 You may also want to let your helpdesk know of these changes.
 We’ll keep you informed through our What’s New page when this change goes live.